- Ontario housekeeping cottage resort

 WELCOME TO PLEASANT COVE RESORT

-Our 4 star 4 season Premiere Fishing and Vacation Cottage Resort is nestled among Georgian Bays prestigious 30,000 Islands, one of the best fresh water boating and fishing locations in North America.
-Discover spectacular landscapes, time-worn rock faces, diverse habitats and the rugged beauty of the Canadian Shield.
+Our family-run 4-star, 4-season Ontario Cottage Resort is a premier Ontario fishing and vacation destination for family holidays, couples getaways, and fishing vacations on Georgian Bay.
+Pleasant Cove is nestled within the prestigious 30,000 Islands of Georgian Bay, one of the best fresh water boating and fishing locations in the world.
+Discover spectacular landscapes, time-worn rock faces, diverse habitats, great fishing, and the rugged natural beauty of the Canadian Shield.

-Just 2 1/2 hours north of Toronto, 4 1/2 hours north of Niagara Falls, here at Pleasant Cove Resort you will encounter excellence in 1,2,3 & 4 bedroom well appointed accommodations, a full compliment of recreational fun and outstanding hospitality, rooted in four decades of devoted family ownership.
+Just 2 1/2 hours north of Toronto, 4 1/2 hours north of Niagara Falls, here at Pleasant Cove Resort you will encounter excellence in 1,2,3 & 4 bedroom well appointed accommodations, a full complement of recreational fun and outstanding hospitality, rooted in four decades of devoted family ownership.

 Whether paddling or motoring, fishing or exploring, swimming or just kicking back to enjoy sensational sunsets is your passion, Pleasant Cove Resort has everything you need for the perfect family vacation, weekend getaway, fishing trip or romantic retreat.
 Fully winterized, our well equipped lakefront housekeeping cottages provide comfortable year-round accommodations on Georgian Bay.